 Reviving Forgotten Treasures, Reviving Memories

-In this course, we will make a fabulous bracelet or necklace out of something that we once held dear, really liked but just never found an occasion to wear, or something that broke and just ended up in the treasure box.
+In this course, we will make a fabulous piece of jewelry out of an item we once held dear, really liked, but never found an occasion to wear, or something that broke and ended up at the bottom of a treasure box.
 Now’s our chance to make it into something new.
 This is also a class about sharing the memories and significance of the treasured piece.
-We’ll learn how to craft a short elevator pitch-type response as well as a longer narrative/story about how you created this amazing new piece out of something old.
-We will end the class with a show & tell fashion show where each student gets the opportunity to share their work and the origin story that they’ve revived with their new piece.
+We’ll learn how to craft a short elevator pitch-type response and a longer narrative/story about how you created this amazing new piece of jewelry out of something old.
+We will end the class with a presentation where each student will share their work and the origin story that they’ve revived with their new piece.

 Note: can be offered as a workshop as well.
 Class size limit is 10 participants